 True to repeat sorting process.
 If no swaps occurred, the flag would remain

-False and the algorithm would stop.
+False and the algorithm will stop.

 def bubble_sort(nums): # We set swapped to True so the loop looks runs at least once swapped = True while swapped: swapped = False for i in range(len(nums) - 1): if nums[i] > nums[i + 1]: # Swap the elements nums[i], nums[i + 1] = nums[i + 1], nums[i] # Set the flag to True so we'll loop again swapped = True # Verify it works random_list_of_nums = [5, 2, 1, 8, 4] bubble_sort(random_list_of_nums) print(random_list_of_nums)